 \section{Conclusions}

-In this paper, we have presented FastSVC, a parameter efficient and light-weight cross-domain SVC system, which is able to achieve superior conversion performance in terms of audio naturalness and voice similarity.
-The FastSVC system can conduct any-to-many conversion and even cross-lingual conversion.
-Inference speed of the FastSVC system is very fast in both GPUs and CPUs (with real-time factors (RTFs) of 0.031 and 0.248, respectively), which means that FastSVC can be deployed for low-latency real world applications.
-Future works includes further reducing parameter size of the FastSVC system and investigating its singer adaptation behavior in low-resource scenario.
+In this paper, we have presented FastSVC, a parameter efficient and light-weight cross-domain SVC system, which can achieve superior conversion performance in terms of audio naturalness and voice similarity.
+The inference speed of the FastSVC system is very fast in both GPUs and CPUs (with real-time factors (RTFs) of 0.031 and 0.248, respectively), which means that FastSVC can be deployed for low-latency real-world applications.
+Future work include further reducing the parameter size of the FastSVC system and investigating its singer adaptation behavior in the low-resource scenario.